 There’s no doubt that remote working during the pandemic has exacerbated the issue.
 People are under more stress, tend to have more distractions within their homes, and are working on unsecured personal devices and routers.
 Egress findings back this up, showing that 59% of IT leaders have seen an increase in data leakage via email since the pandemic started.

 Fallout from a data breach can be serious in terms of reputational damage, regulatory penalties, and loss of clients.
-They aren’t incidents that organizations can afford to go unreported.
+They aren’t incidents that organisations can afford to go unreported.
 So how do businesses ensure everyone is reading from the same page?

 Creating a culture of trust